LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 Overfitting model is a good model with the training data that fit or at lease with near each observation; however, the model mist the point and random noise is capture inside the model.
 The model have low training error and high CV error, low in-sample error and high out-of-sample error, and high variance.
   1. High Train Accuracy
   2. Low Test Accuracy
-#### Avoiding overfitting:
+#### Avoiding Overfitting:
   1. Early stopping - stop the training before the model starts learning the noise within the model.
   2. Training with more data - adding more data will increase the accuracy of the modelor can help algorithms detect the signal better.
   3. Data augmentation - add clean and relevant data into training data.
   4. Feature selection - Use important features within the data.
+Remove features.
   5. Regularization - reduce features by using regularization methods such as L1 regularization, Lasso regularization, and dropout.
   6. Ensemble methods - combine predictions from multiple separate models such as bagging and boosting.
 #### Good fit: